Improving Vision Transformers for Incremental Learning: Our Method: ViTIL

 \subsection{Implementation Details}

-{\bf ViT architecture:} We follow the design of ViT models in~\cite{dosovitskiy2021image}, and adopt ViT-ti as the base model.
+{\bf ViT architecture:} We follow the design of ViT models in~\cite{dosovitskiy2021image}, and adopt ViT-ti as the base model for ImageNet dataset.
 Existing CIL works apply ResNet-18 as base model for CIL on ImageNet dataset.
-ViT-ti has 5M parameters and 1.1G FLOPs, which is less than ResNet-18 with 12M parameters and 1.8G FLOPs.
-Original ViT-ti model has 12 transformer blocks, 3 heads, and 192 embedding dimension.
-Image with resolution $224\times 224$ is projected to 196 tokens and concatenated with a learnable CLS token.
+ViT-ti has 5M parameters and 1.1G FLOPs, less than ResNet-18 with 12M parameters and 1.8G FLOPs.
 CLS token of final transformer block is treated as the feature output of backbone ViT model, and fed into classifier head, which is cosine linear layer in our case.
+For CIL on CIFAR-100 dataset, existing works apply a modified 32-layer ResNet with 0.47M parameters, 69.8M FLOPs.
+For a fair comparison, we modify our ViT model with embedding dimension of 120, depth of 4, mlp ratio of 1, and patch size of 4.
+This lightweight model contains 0.47M parameters, and 41.0M FLOPs, with input image resolution 32$\times$32 same as existing works.

 {\bf Convolutional stem architecture:} Follow~\cite{xiao2021early}, we replace the patchify stem and the first transformer block in ViT-ti model with a small convolutional network.
 It consists of 4 convolution layers with kernel size $3$ and stride size $2$.
-Therefore, the number of input tokens to transformer is still $196$.
-The number of output channels of each convolution layer is [24, 48, 96, 192], respectively.
+The number of output channels is [24, 48, 96, 192].
 Each convolution layer is followed by a batch norm layer and a ReLU layer.
-As pointed out in ~\cite{xiao2021early}, convolutional stem has negligible impact on the model's FLOPs.
+As pointed out in~\cite{xiao2021early}, convolutional stem has negligible impact on the model's FLOPs.